Osaka Station | Osaka Travel Guide

 North Gate Building

 At 28 floors high, the North Gate Building is the tallest of the two buildings that make up Osaka City’s station.
-This building contains the Lucua and Isetan department stores, as well as a cinema, a gymnasium, many offices, and several high-rise garden squares with glorious views of the city.
+This building contains the Lucua and Isetan department stores.
+There are also a cinema, a gymnasium, many offices, and several high-rise garden squares with glorious views of the city.

 This open space on the second floor and east side of the North Gate Building is an extension of the walkway between Osaka City Station and Hankyu Osaka-Umeda Station.
-Its main point of interest is a large clock monument, called the ‘Carillon Clock’, which is quite ostentatiously decorated with bells that ring at ever hour.
+Its main point of interest is a large clock monument, called the ‘Carillon Clock’.
+It is quite ostentatiously decorated with bells that ring at every hour.
 There is also a cafeteria here with seats on an outside terrace and a rather expensive menu of drinks and light meals.

 Kaze-no-hiroba means ‘garden of the wind’ and this is a long, windy garden square on the 11th floor with excellent views and plenty of seating.
 This garden is notable for its colorful and fragrant flowers, and for a small water feature that young children seem to find particularly fascinating.
 This square is immediately above the Yawaragi-no-niwa and can be accessed from there by an outdoor staircase.

 This is a first-class theater on the 11th floor of the North Gate Building with 12 screens, digital projection, and 2,564 seats.
 The theater prides itself on its barrier-free facilities that can accommodate wheelchair users, parents with small children, and the elderly.

 This gym is very well equipped with exercise machines of all kinds, abundant study space, bathing facilities, a sauna, and a beauty salon.
 The Konami Sports Club is located on the 12th and 13th floors of the North Gate Building but is accessed from the 11th floor.